JustinLove/low_energy_commander/README.md

 # Low Energy Commander

-The commander generates very little energy, for use with Dynamic Energy.
+The commander generates very little energy (300).

-## Features

-- Rainbows
-- Unicorns
+Expectation is that this will be used with other mods like Extremely Efficient Engineers that reduce build costs or otherwise adjust the economy.

 ## Development